microsoft/Xbox-GDK-Samples/Samples/Tools/BWOIExample/readme_en-us.md

 extractsdk <path-to-sdk-installer>\Installers
 ```

-## VS 2019/2022 only: Merge VCTargets
+## Merge VCTargets

+> Note that this only applies when using the custom *Gaming.\*.x64* MSBuild platforms.
+If you are only building for *x64* you do not need to run this step.

-In addition to setting up the flat file directory of the GDK, VS 2019
+In addition to setting up the flat file directory of the GDK, VS 2022
-and 2022 BWOI rely on having a combined VCTargets folder that merges the
+and 2026 BWOI rely on having a combined VCTargets folder that merges the
 standard Microsoft.Cpp MSBuild rules with the GDK's MSBuild rules.
 For
-VS 2019 and 2022 the robust solution is to create a merged folder
+VS 2022 and 2026 the robust solution is to create a merged folder
 alongside the extracted GDK.

 1.  **Open a Command Prompt** and **cd** to the BWOIExample folder.